Matt Barber (actor)

 Matthew Barber (born 26 March 1983) is an English actor.

 Early life and education

 Born in Hammersmith, London, he grew up in Hampshire, training classically as a chorister at Winchester Cathedral before receiving academic and music scholarships to Bradfield College, where he was head boy.

-Barber read Classical Studies and Philosophy at St Cuthbert's Society, Durham, graduating in 2005.
+Barber read Classical Studies and Philosophy at St Cuthbert's Society, Durham, and graduated there in 2005.

-He trained as an actor at the Bristol Old Vic Theatre School graduating in 2007.
+He trained as an actor at the Bristol Old Vic Theatre School and finished in 2007.

 Career

 He is best known for his role as Atticus Aldridge in Downton Abbey.
-Previous roles include Freddie Eynsford-Hill in Peter Hall's Pygmalion opposite Michelle Dockery at the Old Vic and internationally and Lysander in Jonathan Kent's The Fairy-Queen at Glyndebourne.
+His previous roles include Freddie Eynsford-Hill in Peter Hall's Pygmalion, opposite Michelle Dockery at the Old Vic, and internationally as Lysander in Jonathan Kent's The Fairy-Queen at Glyndebourne.